o11c/python-vterm/reference/README.md

 This directory contains an *unmodified* copy of the vterm headers, from the version that the python bindings were last modified for.

+Additional files are in `vterm/tests/`, slightly modified to fix bugs and avoid relying on internals.

 To update:

 * grab the new headers and replace them in this directory.